maurolps/ratemypet/docs/requirements/backend/UC-001-create-user.md

 - [x] The following fields are required: name, email and password
 - [x] The email must be validated
 - [x] The password must be at least 6 characters long
-- [ ] The email must be unique in the database
+- [x] The email must be unique in the database
 - [x] The password must be hashed before being stored
-- [ ] The user must be persisted in the database
+- [x] The user must be persisted in the database
-- [ ] A JWT token must be generated and returned to the client
 - [x] The response must include the user’s id, name and email
 - [x] The system must return HTTP 201 when registration is successful
 - [x] The name must be at least 3 characters long